Master of Science (MSc), Health and Exercise Sciences (HES)

-The MSc in Health and Exercise Sciences (HES) is a research-based program but also includes mandatory coursework.
+The MSc in Health and Exercise Sciences (HES) is a research-based program that also includes mandatory coursework.
 Prior to starting an application, interested students are strongly urged to identify and contact a potential research supervisor.
+See full list of Graduate supervisors below.

 Our research faculty investigate a diverse range of topics related to health and exercise.
 They are happy to share with you their excitement about what they study so, after reading their profiles, we invite you to contact relevant supervisors to discuss your research interests.